scorpido74/azure-docs.nl-nl/includes/notification-hubs-send-categories-template.md

         // Define the notification hub.
         NotificationHubClient hub = NotificationHubClient.CreateClientFromConnectionString("<connection string with full access>", "<hub name>");

+        // Apple requires the apns-push-type header for all requests var headers = new Dictionary<string, string> {{"apns-push-type", "alert"}};

         // Create an array of breaking news categories. var categories = new string[] { "World", "Politics", "Business", "Technology", "Science", "Sports"};

         // Send the notification as a template notification.
 All template registrations that contain
         // "messageParam" and the proper tags will receive the notifications.
-        // This includes APNS, GCM, WNS, and MPNS template registrations.
+        // This includes APNS, GCM/FCM, WNS, and MPNS template registrations.

         Dictionary<string, string> templateParams = new Dictionary<string, string>();